EKGF/ekg-method/docs/process/plan/discover.md

 <!--summary-start-->
-_Discover all use cases in the given scope, short-term and long-term, create a “use case tree” that shows a viable, realistic, logical, and successful pathway towards strategic goals.
+_Discover all use cases in the given scope, short-term and long-term, create a “[Use Case Tree](/concept/use-case-tree)” that shows a viable, realistic, logical, and successful pathway towards strategic goals.
 This is about “the what” and how it relates to "the why"._
 <!--summary-end-->